 arteries.
 Arteries blocked by fat and plaque cannot transmit blood,

 which means that blood cannot reach your penis to produce an

 Men with ED are also at higher risk for developing many diseases,

-including heart disease, diabetes mellitus, renal failure, liver and
+diabetes mellitus, renal failure, liver and

 vascular disease.
 All these diseases have been associated with ED.